Requirements Coverage-Guided Minimization for Natural Language Test Cases: Approach

-For sentence-level embeddings (i.e., TF-IDF, USE, LongT5, and Amazon Titan Embedding V2), we applied both cosine similarity and Euclidean distance, which have been widely used in machine learning, information retrieval, and NLP tasks to measure similarity or dissimilarity between vectors~\cite{gomaa2013survey, huang2008similarity, li2013distance, salton1988term}.
-However, they operate differently and are suited for different use cases: cosine similarity measures the angle between two vectors while ignoring the magnitude, whereas Euclidean distance measures the straight-line distance between two vectors.
+For sentence-level embeddings (i.e., TF-IDF, USE, LongT5, and Amazon Titan Embedding V2), we investigate both cosine similarity and Euclidean distance, which have been widely used in machine learning, information retrieval, and NLP tasks to measure similarity or dissimilarity between vectors~\cite{gomaa2013survey, huang2008similarity, li2013distance, salton1988term}.
+However, they operate differently and are suited to different use cases: cosine similarity measures the angle between two vectors, ignoring magnitude, whereas Euclidean distance measures the straight-line distance between two vectors.
 By applying different types of similarity metrics, we aim to explore how different vector representations and distance functions affect the ability of \ourapproach~to detect redundant test cases.